gustavomlapa/lyria-demos/memory-bank/activeContext.md

 ## 1. Current Work Focus

 The current focus is on fixing a bug related to WebSocket connections not being properly closed when switching between demo tabs.
+This now includes the new `visiondj` component.

 ## 2. Next Steps